metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_v1beta2_manifest.md

 - `max_connection_creation_rate` (Number) The maximum connection creation rate we allow in this listener at any time.
 New connections will be throttled if the limit is reached.
 - `max_connections` (Number) The maximum number of connections we allow for this listener in the broker at any time.
 New connections are blocked if the limit is reached.
 - `preferred_node_port_address_type` (String) Defines which address type should be used as the node address.
 Available types are: 'ExternalDNS', 'ExternalIP', 'InternalDNS', 'InternalIP' and 'Hostname'.
 By default, the addresses will be used in the following order (the first one found will be used):* 'ExternalDNS'* 'ExternalIP'* 'InternalDNS'* 'InternalIP'* 'Hostname'This field is used to select the preferred address type, which is checked first.
 If no address is found for this address type, the other types are checked in the default order.
 This field can only be used with 'nodeport' type listener.
+- `publish_not_ready_addresses` (Boolean) Configures whether the service endpoints are considered 'ready' even if the Pods themselves are not.
+Defaults to 'false'.
+This field can not be used with 'internal' type listeners.
 - `use_service_dns_domain` (Boolean) Configures whether the Kubernetes service DNS domain should be used or not.
 If set to 'true', the generated addresses will contain the service DNS domain suffix (by default '.cluster.local', can be configured using environment variable 'KUBERNETES_SERVICE_DNS_DOMAIN').
 Defaults to 'false'.This field can be used only with 'internal' and 'cluster-ip' type listeners.

 <a id="nestedatt--spec--kafka--listeners--configuration--bootstrap"></a>